revaraver/U-Tokyo/README.md

 # For Professor Yusuke Miyao
 ###### I am very glad that you have come in.
 There are two parts below.
 The first part is my simple CV.
-The second part is project research plan with a lot of details.
-I prepared in English and Japanese respectively.
+The second part is my project research plan with a lot of details.
 ###### I think taking up a lot of your time is offensive to you if you are very busy.
-If so, you don't need to look at the second part, and it doesn't matter to me.
+If so, you don't need to look at the second part, and it doesn't matter.
+###### In order to make your reading easier, I have prepared three languages and two languages for the two parts.
+Their content is exactly the same except for the language.
-###### I marked the paragraphs that I think are important in red..
+###### I marked the paragraphs that I think are important in red.
 #### 1.CV
 ###### For the CV, I have prepared English, Japanese, and Chinese in three languages.
 ###### [CV English](https://mubu.com/doc/gsv4CCbQg0 "CV English")